A fundamental dichotomy for definably complete expansions of ordered fields: Best approximations and the proof of Theorem A

 \section{Best approximations and the proof of Theorem A}

-Let $\K$ be a definably complete expansion of an ordered field that defines a closed and discrete set $D\subseteq K_{\geq 0}$ and a function $f:D \to K$ with $f(D)$ dense in $K$.
-In order to establish Theorem A, it is enough by Proposition \ref{nat1} to define an unbounded natural fragment.
+Let $\K$ be a definably complete expansion of an ordered field that defines a closed and discrete set $D\subseteq K_{\geq 0}$ and a function $f:D \to K$ with $f(D)$ somewhere dense.
+In order to establish Theorem A, it is enough by Fact \ref{pseudo} to define a discrete subring.
+By Proposition \ref{nat1} it suffices to define an unbounded natural fragment.
+After composing $f$ with a semialgebraic function we can assume that $f(D)$ is dense in $(0,1)$.
 First several definitions related to this function $f$ will be introduced.
-These notations were first used for expansions of $\R$ by Hieronymi and Tychonievich in \cite{group}.
+These definitions were first used for expansions of $\R$ by Hieronymi and Tychonievich in~\cite{group}.

-\begin{defn} Let $c\in K$.
+\begin{defn} Let $c\in (0,1)$.
 We say $d\in D$ is a \textbf{best approximation of $c$ from the left} if $f(d) < c$ and

 We write $L_c$ for the set of best approximations of $c$ from the left.
 Similarly, we say $d \in D$ is a \textbf{best approximation of $c$ from the right} if $f(d)>c$ and

 and write $R_c$ for the set of best approximations of $c$ from the right.
 For $d \in D$, we write